iomatix/-SCPSL-SCP-575/README.md

 npc_config:
 # Whether or not randomly timed events should occur.
 If false, all events will be at the same interval apart.
   random_events: true
-  # Whether or not tesla gates should be disabled during blackouts.
-  disable_teslas: true
-  # Whether or not nuke detonation should be cancelled during blackouts.
-  disable_nuke: false
   # The delay before the first event of each round, in seconds.
   initial_delay: 45
   # The minimum number of seconds a blackout event can last.